 The focus on maple syrup gives this hot drink a completely different flavor profile.
 The difference isn’t bad though.
 You might even prefer this version over a salted caramel latte.

 This flavor combination should already be familiar.
 You’re simply including some Baileys in your coffee, which makes your drink creamier (and a bit boozy too!).
+You could also make this using alcohol free Baileys.
+That would give you a similar flavor profile without the booze.

 Cinnamon And Chicory